CamilaDuitama/aKmerBroom/README.md

 # 🧹🦷rKmerBroom: Modified version of aKmerBroom, see original repo (temporary name to avoid shadowing)
 ## Read paper [here](https://www.cell.com/iscience/pdf/S2589-0042(23)02134-X.pdf)

-`rKmerBroom` is a tool to decontaminate ancient DNA samples.
-It differes from aKmerBroom in the following aspects:
+`aKmerBroom` is a tool to decontaminate ancient DNA samples.
+This version differs from the original in the following aspects:
 1. The input is a list of files (space separated).
 THere is no enforcing of a folder input name.
-2. Output folder is created if needed, otherwise there is just a warning it already exists.
+2. Output folder is created if needed, otherwise there is just a warning it already exists and asks user what to do, log the decision.
 3. Each input file is split into two output files, both using the same name prefix.
 One is the decontaminated sequences, the other contains the contaminating sequences.
 4. Each input file is processed in parallel.
 5. Once the anchor kmers of each input file are computed, all the sets are combined into a union of the sets.